 If you have employees, you’ll want to provide a year-to-date payroll report broken down by employee, job role and wages.
 Take it a step further by outlining the roles and responsibilities of each employee, including a current job description for each.
 If you’re not on payroll, you’ll also want to share what your owner draws have been.
 You’ll also want to include details on any independent contractors you work with.

 As you’re prepping to sell your specialty rental business, everything will be looked at under a fine-tooth comb, and especially your financials.
 Be prepared to answer questions on spending.
 Most of us likely have non-operational expenses such as continuing education, memberships and travel.
 These help lower your bottom line but should be excluded from the buyer’s analysis of your cash flow.

 Most buyers will want to see your operations, especially if you have leased space as was the case with my rental company.
 Make sure your operations look as good in person as they do on paper and online.
 Buyers will take note of chaos and are looking for a well-oiled machine that’s orderly and efficient.

 As you can see, there’s quite a bit that goes into prepping to sell your specialty rental business.
 Take these tips into consideration if you’ve been thinking of selling.
 It’s an emotional experience to go through, and may even take you several months if not upwards of a year to even decide.

 There’s a lot to think about if you’ve been considering selling your rental business.
 Sometimes it helps to bounce your thoughts off of someone who’s gone through the process.
-Learn more about how I can help you with your process via 1:1 mentoring, scheduling a 2-hour strategy call, or arranging a website diagnostics review.
+Learn more about how I can help you with your process via 1:1 mentoring or 1:1 coaching.
 Contact me via email or call 619.577.3117 to inquire and get more details.